theta360developers/4k-long-video/README.md

 ## Benefits

-* 336% increase in length of video saved to camera - increased time from 25 minutes to 84 minutes
+* 336% increase in length of video saved to camera
 * 40% reduction in file size - save more videos of shorter length
 * 40% faster uploads to YouTube and Facebook